If your marketing is struggling to perform, a well-constructed customer journey map can help.

 The more specific and truthful you are, the better.
 Companies who see their service offering through rose-colored glasses will fail in this process.
 The customer journey map is not about positioning your service in a positive light, it’s about identifying the reality from the persona’s perspective.
 Getting this right is key to revealing anything of value from a customer journey map.

-As you answer questions for personas such as Marceline, don't go off assumptions.
+As you answer questions for personas such as Danielle, don't go off assumptions.
 Take info from the customers you already have, and use that data as a baseline.

 Dig into the performance of the marketing materials and touchpoints that currently facilitate your customers moving from point-A to point-B. Marketing assets (content offers, landing pages, emails, etc.) with low clicks or conversion rates can reveal potential points of friction.

-In our example of Marceline, if she downloads a Middle-of-Funnel offer about cloud storage benefits, but has a significant delay before purchasing, the issue may not be anything to do with your marketing or website.
-You may discover that the Marceline persona has to jump through a few hoops to convince her employer to pay for your solution.
+In our example of Danielle, if she downloads a Middle-of-Funnel offer about cloud storage benefits, but has a significant delay before purchasing, the issue may not be anything to do with your marketing or website.
+You may discover that the Danielle persona has to jump through a few hoops to convince her employer to pay for your solution.

 With this insight, you can brainstorm better content offers, and provide better support and follow-up, to give her the information she needs to move forward.